SOY LUBRICANTS: HIGHER VISCOSITY, LOWER EVAPORATION LOSS AND GREAT POTENTIAL

 The market for soybean oil in lubricants is driven by a combination of economics performance issues and environmental concerns.
 Petroleum or mineral-based oils have historically been, and will likely continue to be, the economical choice for many manufacturers to satisfy performance, logistic and cost targets in many applications.
 Understanding this, the United Soybean Board (USB) and soybean checkoff have invested in research of soy-based technology to complement petroleum products in significant segments of the lubricants market.

 The need for readily high-performing and low-toxic lubricants in environmentally sensitive areas has been recognized, and growing regulatory pressure to reduce or eliminate certain emissions of petroleum lubricants should encourage increased incorporation of soy-based oils.
-Soy-based lubricants, such as all-purpose lubricants, crankcase oils, hydraulic fluids, bar and chain oils and others are beginning to capture a significant share of this emerging market segment.
+Soy-based lubricants, such as all-purpose lubricants, crankcase oils, hydraulic fluids, bar and chain oils, metal working fluids, dielectric fluids, and others are beginning to capture a significant share of this emerging market segment.

 Soy-based lubricants are making great strides.
-Examples of soy lubricants success include Environmental Lubricants Manufacturing, Inc. hydraulic fluid’s use in elevators in the Statue of Liberty and other structures across the United States.
-Also, Terresolve Technologies use of cutting fluids and bar and chain oils in the U.S. National Park system.
-And one of the most recent lubricant successes has been Cooper Power System and Cargill’s joint efforts to develop and market Envirotemp FR3, a soy-based transformer fluid.
-The renewable transformer fluid is being used in electrical transformers throughout the Midwest and tests have shown the product has the potential to extend transformer power life three to four times that of petroleum-based mineral oils.
+Examples of soybean oil lubricant success include Cargill’s efforts to develop and market Envirotemp FR3, a soy-based transformer fluid.
+The renewable transformer fluid is being used in electrical transformers throughout the world and tests have shown the product has the potential to extend transformer power life three to four times that of petroleum-based mineral oils.

 Exploring Future Opportunities